show-dont-tell/freiheit-staging/content/what-we-do/_index.md

 ---
 pageTitle: What we do | freiheit.com
 title: "What we do"
-description: "We’ve successfully delivered hundreds of large-scale software projects.
+description: "We've successfully delivered hundreds of large-scale software projects.
 Each system is business-critical to our clients, with millions of users every day."
 date: 2021-04-24T15:55:09+02:00
 draft: false
 headerHeadline: What we do